-Palabras clave: power systems; high voltage direct current (HVDC) transmission; HVDC systems based on voltage source converters (VSC-HVDC); multi-terminal; transient stability; control strategies; communication latency
+Palabras Clave: power systems; high voltage direct current (HVDC) transmission; HVDC systems based on voltage source converters (VSC-HVDC); multi-terminal; transient stability; control strategies; communication latency

 Referencia DOI: 10.3390/en12193638

-Publicado en papel: Octubre 2019.
 Publicado on-line: Septiembre 2019.

 J. Renedo, A. García-Cerrada, L. Rouco, L. Sigrist.
 Coordinated control in VSC-HVDC Multi- terminal systems to improve transient stability: the impact of communication latency.
-Energies. vol. 12, nº.
+Energies.
+Vol. 12, nº.
 19, pp. 3638-1 - 3638-32, Octubre 2019.
-[Online: Septiembre 2019]
+Septiembre 2019 [Online]